For the next few months, life went on surprisingly well.

 “Don’t tell me you’re my new babysitter.”

-Whoever he was, he was dressed in a simple cream long sleeved shirt and a pair of pants that seemed worn out and outdated.
-He didn’t seem to have a decade and didn’t seem to be a demon in the first place.
+Whoever he was, he was dressed in a simple beige long sleeved shirt and a pair of pants that seemed worn out and outdated.
+He didn’t seem to have a century and didn’t seem to be a demon in the first place.
 What was remotely appealing about him was his face: he had dark brown hair with white highlights and different coloured eyes, one bright blue and one white.